Who is the apprenticeship for?

 Leader in Adult Care at level 5

 The adult care worker role is a key element of adult care and support provision.
-Adult care workers work directly with users of services in a range of care and support settings including day care, residential care, dementia services, learning disabilities services and also in individuals’ own homes.
+Adult care workers work directly with users of services in a range of care and support settings including day care, residential care, dementia services, learning disabilities services and also at individuals’ own homes.

 What will they learn?